Shumpei-research/dianote/10_fullmodel/index.md

 Accordingly, redundancy of $\theta_i$ can be determined based on the knot degree, $2k_i\pi \le \theta_i < 2(k_i+1)\pi$

 Note that $-\pi \le \theta_i < \pi$ means that the diabolo would be flying and is not physically allowed.
-This "flying regime" would provide useful boundaries when considering the situation where the diabolos actually detach from and attach to the string.
+This "flying regime" might provide useful boundaries when the diabolos actually detach from and attach to the string.
 Now that all $\theta_i$ and $\phi_0$ is non-arbitrarily defined,
 $\phi_i$ is also non-arbitrarily defined by the definition above.